foxglove/mcap/docs/guides/python/writing-jsonschema.md

 pointcloud["data"] = base64.b64encode(points).decode("utf-8")
 ```

 Each 3D object must exist in its own coordinate frame.
-A point cloud’s `frame_id` identifies the coordinate frame it belongs in, and its `pose` determines its relative position from that coordinate frame’s center.
+A point cloud's `frame_id` identifies the coordinate frame it belongs in, and its `pose` determines its relative position from that coordinate frame's center.
 Since we will only have one coordinate frame in our MCAP file, we can choose any arbitrary string as our `frame_id`, and use the identity pose to place our point cloud in its center.

 ```python
 pointcloud["pose"] = {